Do you know the difference between a Health Reimbursement Arrangement (HRA) and a Health Savings Account (HSA)?

 |Funds available for use in retirement||No||Yes|

-For employers, the benefits of providing an HRA or HSA are very similar, though an employer has more control over an HRA.
+For employers, the benefits of providing an HRA vs HSA are very similar, though an employer has more control over an HRA.
 Conversely, there is also an added administrative, record-keeping need with an HRA.

 Knowing the difference between an HRA and an HSA is important as they are key to consumer-driven healthcare.
 Decide which one is right for you.